annaesvensson/yellow-core/README.md

 ## How to customise a website with HTML/CSS

 You can customise the appearance of your website with HTML and CSS.
 All HTML files are stored in your `system/layouts` folder.
 All CSS files are stored in your `system/themes` folder.
-You can change these files as you like and also add your own CSS classes.
+You can change these files as you like and also add your own files.
 Your changes will not be overwritten when the website is updated.
 [Learn more about layouts](https://datenstrom.se/yellow/help/how-to-customise-a-layout) and [themes](https://datenstrom.se/yellow/help/how-to-customise-a-theme).

 ## How to hide a page